TARLETON CASTLE BOARD OF DIRECTORS

 “As someone who has sat in the Castle tower for figure drawing sessions, I know that this is an exciting and inspiring place to be, and as a close neighbor of the Castle, I look forward to the events, projects, and people that come to our community”.

 Angel Larcom has spent a lifetime immersed in the arts, from her childhood in Wyoming to present day in New Hampshire.
 Owner of Larcom Studios, a marketing, web, and graphic design studio, Angel has been keeping a national clientele happy since 2004.
-In addition to overseeing the daily operations of her business, she is also the co-founder and director of 42 Maple Contemporary Art Center, Founding Executive Director of Bethlehem Events, and Marketing Manager of North Country Community Radio.
+In addition to overseeing the daily operations of her business, she is the co-founder and director of 42 Maple Contemporary Art Center, Founding Executive Director of Bethlehem Events, and a Board Member at Franconia Artwalk.
 She has organized and lead teams in a variety of situations and has assisted with the growth and development of many non-profit organizations and privately-owned businesses.

 FORMER BOARD PRESIDENT